acholtz06/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Solution.md

 | num_orders |
 | ---------- |
 | 10         |

+Steps:
+- Counted the distinct order ids

+Insights:
+- There were 10 total orders made through the runner program

 ---
 #### 3. How many successful orders were delivered by each runner?